-BFA, Emerson College; PhD, The University of London.
+BFA, Emerson College; PhD, The London Consortium, The University of London.

 - Against Ambience and Other Essays, Bloomsbury Academic, 2016

 - In The Blink Of An Ear: Toward A Non-Cochlear Sonic Art, Bloomsbury Academic, 2009

 - One Reason To Live: Conversations about Music, Errant Bodies, 2006